Shafiq al-Hout: Founding of the PLF and PLO

 Al-Hout was appointed representative and head of the organization's office in Lebanon in 1965, then joined the PLO's Executive Committee, during its first meeting in July 1966.
 Al-Hout encouraged the formation of sports clubs and scout troops in the refugee camps in Lebanon, partly as a means to recruit more refugees into the PLF, and tried to extend these program into the camps of Syria under the guise of the Palestinian Popular Organization.
 In spring 1966, he allied the PLF with the Palestinian National Liberation Front, a Nasserist faction.
 Because of internal and external struggles in the PLO, he abdicated his position in the PLO-EC and his post as head of the PLF in the summer of 1968, leaving the latter group leaderless.
 That same year al-Hout became a founding member of the Union of Palestinian Writers.
 A number of other posts were also held by him, including membership in the Executive Committee of the International Organization of Journalists from 1964 to 1976.

 In retaliation for publishing editorials critical of Syrian policy, gunmen from the pro-Syrian faction as-Sa'iqa attacked the Beirut offices of PLO newspapers.
 They killed two journalists, but failed in assassinating al-Hout who wrote satirical columns for the daily al-Moharrer ("the Editor") at the time.
 From 1974, al-Hout represented the PLO at the United Nations General Assembly (UNGA).
+In 1975, he was foundator of the PLO Office in Japan.